 But… could there be a better way?
 (Hint: Yes)

-It’s called “Cash for Keys.”
-And simply put, it’s when a property owner offers the occupants a cash incentive to avoid eviction and surrender the property quickly instead.
+Simply put, cash for keys is when when a property owner offers the occupants a cash incentive to avoid eviction and surrender the property quickly instead.

 In other words: “You give me house, I give you money… OK?”